Aufnahme von drei hintereinander laufenden Elefanten im Kafue Nationalpark in Sambia

 Elephant conservation: your volunteer tasks

-The tasks that await you as a volunteer in Kafue National Park focus on protecting and researching elephants and other wildlife in the region.
+The tasks that await you as a volunteer in Kafue National Park focus on the protection and research of elephants and other wild animals in the region.

-Filming and observing the older calves to learn more about their behaviour, herd structure, health and interactions will also be a part of your job.
+Filming and observing the older calves to learn more about their behaviour, herd structure, health and interactions may also fall within your field of activity.
+By working with the local population and implementing certain mitigation methods, you will also help to mitigate the human-wildlife conflict.

 Nahaufnahme eines Elefanten, der in der Wildnis Sambias steht und frisst